 You might have even hit a wall trying to file a claim with your insurance company.
 Maybe you even had to pay for repairs on your own.
 A 2017 change to Florida building code, however, means insurance companies should not be denying claims related to quarry blasting damage.
 They’re just denying the claims because they think they can get away with it.

-Morgan & Morgan won’t let them get away with it, though.
+Morgan & Morgan Insurance Recovery Group won’t let them get away with it, though.
 Property owners are filing quarry blasting lawsuits with us and we’re helping them pursue compensation from their insurers.

-Contact us today and we’ll send an inspector out to your property and evaluate your case, all for free.
+Contact us today and we'll evaluate your case, for free.
 If we take your case, you won’t have to pay anything unless we win for you.
 And even then, your insurer might have to cover attorneys’ fees.

 Why Your Home Could Be in the Danger Zone